awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

 **To add or reply to comments when comparing commit specifiers**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the repository where you want to compare commits, branches, or tagged commits\.